 Special Kiwi hospitality

 Down-to-earth, warm and embracing, New Zealanders are known for their friendly hospitality.
 On a MoaTrek New Zealand small group tour, you’ll experience this hospitality first-hand with exclusive, private lunches hosted by local Kiwis.
-Guests indulge in a delicious lunch overlooking Lake Tarawera with David and Karen of Pounamu Lodge.
-The meal is always infused with kai Maori – traditional Maori food and herbs.
+Guests indulge in a delicious lunch at the famous Te Wairoa Buired Village at Lake Tarawera with longtime locals David and Karen.

 Further south, lunch in a 110-year-old mid-Canterbury homestead with local Kiwi farmers Di and Ian MacKenzie is a real highlight.
-During these dining experiences, you’ll enjoy fresh, hearty, home-cooked New Zealand cuisine – washed down with fine kiwi wine – while gaining an insight into what it means to be a New Zealander.
+During these dining experiences, you’ll enjoy fresh, hearty, home-cooked New Zealand cuisine – washed down with fine kiwi wine – while gaining an insight into Canterbury country life.

 A mid-Canterbury homestead nestled amongst 12 hectares of gardens, Akaunui is the jewel of the Mackenzie working farm.
 Hosted by owners Di and Ian, guests feast on veggies fresh from Di’s garden as well as the farm’s own lamb and beef.
 Di and Ian believe that home-cooked New Zealand meals are a rare kind of treat, and lunch here is just that.
 Chat with the couple about the Kiwi farming lifestyle before strolling Akaunui's colourful landscape of azaleas, roses and rhododendrons.